 - 1. That the wrong domain name was transferred because: - a) the registrant indicated the wrong name on the form. - b) the registrar indicated the wrong name to Registry Services. - 2.
-That a party other than the registrant initiates the change of holder..
-This party may be: - a) an employee who lacks authority. - b) someone who claims to be the registrant.
+That a party other than the registrant initiates the change of holder, such as: - a) an employee who lacks authority. - b) someone who claims to be the registrant but is in fact not.